e74000/site/site/content/posts/about-this-website.md

 i hope you take some time to try it out! i tried to make it super fast to get started with ([<1min lol](https://x.com/e74net/status/1868395665921102070)) so hopefully you can try it out and let me know what you think!

-also if you like shizuka and want to help contribute to it, just make a pull request on github! if you need ideas on what to contribute there's a few different things i want to improve with it:
+also if you like shizuka and want to help contribute to it, just make a pull request on github!

-- RSS integration
-- sitemap.xml
-- better hot-reloading
-- a nicer default theme
-- (maybe a collection of pre-configured themes?)